Tubbz-alt/BonnMotion/doc/HeightMapRNGM/README.txt

 Configuring Membership Group File
 ---------------------------------------

 The default membership group file is "node_groups.txt".
-This default file contains two sections labeled [MOBILE] and [STATIONARY].
-Each line in the [MOBILE] section is a group of nodes that move together.
-Each line in the [STATIONARY] section is a node and it's latitude, longitude, and altitude.
-For more information on this file, review the comments (lines prepended with #) inside it.
+This default file is in the format defined by Java Properties.
+The requires key is groups, which contains a comma-separated list of names of groups.
+Each group has two possible keys: nodes_<groupname> and bounding_box_<groupname>.
+The value associated with the nodes_<> key is a list of comma-separated numeric ranges defining the node IDs for nodes that are part of the groups.
+The value associated with the bounding_box_<groupname> defines the lower left and upper right corners of the box in which the nodes of the groups may move.
+The specification is either 4 space-separated integers or two space-separated ISO6709 Annex H positions.
+In addition, nodes may specified a position using the key position_node_<nodeid> for which the value is either 2 (or 3 to indicated height above ground) space separated integers for an offset in meters from 0 0 or a single ISO6709 Annex H position.